Economic Factors >

 Time Deposits for Sustainable Development

-To respond to the government's "Green Finance Action Plan 3.0", First Commercial Bank rolled out the "Time Deposits for Sustainable Development" program in 2023, and obtained a limited assurance report from an independent third party, ensuring that funds received from this program would be used on energy conservation and the development of related green projects, in addition to plans pertaining to affordable housing.
-In doing so, we help projects yielding environmental and social benefits obtain necessary funds.
-Our customers could thereby exercise their influence on environment and society, and contribute to long-term benefits through their deposits.
-We undertook a total of 3* such cases in 2023.
-The amount we received totaled NT$1.5 billion, which has been used on credit cases involving the construction of social housing.
+To respond to the government's "Green Finance Action Plan 3.0", First Commercial Bank has offered the "Time Deposits for Sustainable Development" program since 2023, and obtained a limited assurance report from an independent third party, ensuring that funds received from this program would be used on energy conservation and development of related green projects, in addition to social impact financing plans like affordable housing.
+In doing so, we are able to help enterprises that have demonstrated actual improvements in environmental and social benefits to obtain necessary funds.
+Our customers could thereby bring about positive influence and long-term effects on environment and society through making a deposit.
+In 2024, we undertook a total of 3* such cases.
+The amount we received totaled NT$1.62 billion, which has been used on credit cases involving construction of social housing.

 *:Two of the three cases have expired and been canceled.